esp32-deep-sleep

 }

-Obviously, this function should be as short as possible, usually just changing the content of a variable.
+Obviously, this function should be as short as possible, normally just changing the content of a variable.

 Using Deep Sleep Mode in the Arduino IDE

-The functions necessary to use Deep Sleep mode are defined in the “esp_sleep.h” file.
-This library contains the functions and macros needed to configure and control the Deep Sleep mode of the ESP32.
+The functions needed to use Deep Sleep mode are defined in the “esp_sleep.h” file.
+This library contains the necessary functions and macros to configure and control the ESP32’s Deep Sleep mode.

 #include <esp_sleep.h>